debruine/data-sim-workshops/README.md

     has an interactive data simulation tab)

 ## Past Workshops

+-   From Proposal to Publication: Pathways to Open Science Data simulation for factorial designs Data simulation for mixed designs 2022 July 13 13:30-17:00

 -   University of Glasgow Institute of Neuroscience and Psychology 2020 Jan 28 13:00-15:00 and Feb 5 14:00-16:00